Solo Female Traveling in Thailand, is it safe?

 Girls ask me: ” Is it safe to travel to Thailand as a solo female.”?

 I’ve lived in Thailand since 2012 and before getting married I traveled solo and lived on my own in Koh Phi Phi for a couple of years.
-There is not a single time I can recall feeling unsafe or in a dangerous situation in that 6 years.
+There is not a single time I can recall feeling unsafe or in a dangerous situation in all these years.

 So my answer to the question is “yes”.
 From my personal experience, Thailand is a great place to travel and explore Asia for the first time travelers.
 You will most likely meet another fellow solo ladies, make new friends on your journey and share your travel experiences.